Kingdom poster

 The First Threshold at 33 minutes marks the transition into Act II, occurring at 25% of the runtime.
 This reveals the protagonist's commitment to Chang arrives at Dongnae and chooses to enter the magistrate's compound to investigate, crossing into a world of horror as he discovers the first infected victims., moving from reaction to action.

 The Collapse moment at 99 minutes (75% through) represents the emotional nadir.
 Here, Chang learns the devastating truth: his father the King is dead and has been reanimated as a zombie, kept hidden by the Cho clan.
-His legitimacy and hope for justice collapse., shows the protagonist at their lowest point.
+His legitimacy and hope for justice collapse., demonstrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 106 minutes initiates the final act resolution at 80% of the runtime.
 Chang synthesizes political strategy with survival tactics, realizing he must unite the people against the common threat and use the zombie King to expose the Cho clan's crimes., demonstrating the transformation achieved throughout the journey.